Orlando: A Biography: Analysis

+Racism

+An anti-racist reading of Orlando draws attention to the problematic depiction of Black female figures, particularly the scene in which Orlando “kisses a Negro woman in the dark.”
+Literary scholar Jane Marcus points out in her analysis that Woolf, through this phrasing, reproduces a colonial fantasy in which Black women are turned into exoticized, sexualized objects.
+This portrayal is closely connected to the biography of the novel’s real-life model, Vita Sackville-West, whose family lived with Afro-Caribbean servants in colonial England.

+In Orlando, the “Negro woman” thus becomes a projection surface for both sexual and national ambivalences.
+She symbolizes the possibility of transgressive (racial as well as gendered) desire but remains linguistically and narratively silent.
+According to Jane Marcus, Woolf’s engagement with gender and nationality reaches its limit here, within a white feminist discourse that ignores or subordinates colonial history and Black presence in England.

 Influence and recognition

 Orlando was a contemporary success, both critically and financially, and guaranteed the Woolfs' financial stability.
 It was generally viewed not just as high literature, but as a gossipy novel about Sackville-West.
 However, the New York Times review of the book acknowledged the importance of the work as an experiment into new forms of literature.

 The work has been the subject of numerous scholarly writings, including detailed treatment in multiple works on Virginia Woolf.
 An "annotated" edition has been published to facilitate critical reading of the text.

 The novel's title has also come to stand in some senses for women's writing generally, as one of the most famous works by a woman author that directly treats the subject of gender.
-For example, a project at the University of Cambridge on the history of women's writing in the British Isles was named after the book.
+For example, a project at the University of Alberta and University of Guelph on the history of women's writing in the British Isles was named after the book.

-A literary critique of Orlando on an onomastic and psychological basis was conducted by the historian and Italianist Alessio Bologna in his book:
+A literary critique of Orlando on an onomastic and psychological basis was conducted by the historian and Italianist Alessio Bologna in his book L’Orlando ariostesco in Virginia Woolf.

-Alessio Bologna, L'Orlando ariostesco in Virginia Woolf, in Id., Studi di letteratura "popolare" e onomastica tra Quattro e Cinquecento, Pisa, ETS 2007, pp. 75-85 ("Nominatio.
-Collana di Studi Onomastici").

 The skating party on the Thames was featured in Simple Gifts, a Christmas collection of six animated shorts shown on PBS in 1977.

 The 1981 film Freak Orlando, by German artist, writer, and director Ulrike Ottinger, is an adaptation of the story, blending it with aspects of Tod Browning's 1931 seminal scifi/ horror film, Freaks.

 The novel has been adapted for theatre and film.
 In 1989 the American director Robert Wilson, and writer Darryl Pinckney collaborated on a theatrical production.
-A British film adaptation was released in 1992, starring Tilda Swinton as Orlando and Quentin Crisp as Queen Elizabeth I.
+A British film adaptation was released in 1992, directed by Sally Potter and starring Tilda Swinton as Orlando and Quentin Crisp as Queen Elizabeth I.